creativeArtie/Writer-Studio/design/kickstarter/Tell-your-story.md

 - recovering mental health illnesses, creates projects to maintain my mental health
 - has a computer science diploma
 - worked on smaller project, upload on GitHub, GitLab
+- honestly, the project is bigger then my confidence can handle

 #What are you planning to make?